kosude/orion/README.md

 ## Contributing

+See the [dependencies](deps/) directory read-me for information about Orion's dependencies.

 ### Using Valgrind to eliminate memory issues

 Whenever something is contributed to Orion, regardless of its significance, it should always be tested